How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Cafe Tamon is a beautiful, smaller restaurant located within a historic building in the Higashi Chaya District.

-This celiac-safe restaurant is all about using locally produced and locally consumed produce, and sustainability.
+This celiac-safe restaurant is all about using locally produced and locally consumed produce and sustainability.
 The rice flour comes from the rice cultivated in Kanazawa.
-More specifically, the flour is made with “imperfect” rice that would usually thrown away as it doesn’t meet the “grocery store aesthetic”.
+More specifically, the flour is made with “imperfect” rice that would usually be thrown away, as it doesn’t meet the “grocery store aesthetic”.

-Important Note for Celiacs: The pancakes themselves are celiac friendly, but some of them might have gluten-containing toppings.
-Make sure to mention your allergy and check about the ingredients.
+Important Note for Celiacs: While the pancakes themselves are celiac-friendly, some of them might have gluten-containing toppings.
+Make sure to mention your allergy and check the ingredients.
 The staff is knowledgeable!

 Hosenji Temple & Edge of Korai-Machi Ryokuchi Park